TRAP/NEUTER/RETURN

 TRAP

-- A community cat colony ( group of cats living outside together) is identified and targeted.
+- A colony ( group of cats living outside together) is identified and targeted.

 - The cats in the colony are trapped utilizing a humane, live-release trap.

-- We rent traps for a $50 cash deposit, which you get back when the trap is returned.
+- We rent traps for a $60 cash deposit, which you get back when the trap is returned.
+We can waive the rental fee in financial hardship situations.

-For more information on TNR and a guide to TNR and Colony Care see Alley Cat Allies.
+For more information on how to TNR see Scooter's Tips at Give Them Ten and Alley Cat Allies.

 NEUTER

-- The cats have their left ear “tipped” - the universal sign that the cat has been sterilized.
-Ear-tipping is done while the cat is sedated and the procedure is swift and painless.
+- The left ear of the cat will be “tipped” - the universal sign that the cat has been sterilized.
+Ear-tipping is a safe and swift procedure done while the cat is sedated.

-- The cats recover from surgery overnight at the clinic.
+- The cats recover at UCAN from surgery overnight.

 RETURN

-- The "fixed" and vaccinated cats are picked up at 7:30 a.m. the day after surgery and returned to their colony to live healthier lives.
+- The "fixed" and vaccinated cats are picked up promptly at 7:30 a.m. the day after surgery.
+Please be on time, as we need to clean the feral cat shelves for that day's surgery.

 Thank you for helping community cats!